upstash/kafka-connectors/README.md

 If you were previously using Kafka Connect provided by Upstash, here's a guide to migrate to your own self-hosted Kafka Connect:

-### 1. Set Up Kafka Connect Framework:
+1. **Set Up Kafka Connect Framework**
   Follow the instructions in the [Kafka Connect with Upstash Kafka](#kafka-connect-with-upstash-kafka) section to set up the Kafka Connect framework.
 However, hold off on creating connectors at this point.

-### 2. Prepare for Connector Migration
+2. **Prepare for Connector Migration**
   * **Sync Connectors:** Ensure no new messages are being produced to the connector topic, and all existing messages within the topic have been consumed.
 Subsequently, pause the connector on the Upstash console.
   * **Source Connectors:** Stop any traffic to your database before pausing the connector on the Upstash console.

-### 3. Migrate Connectors
+3. **Migrate Connectors**
   Upstash provides a REST API and an "Export Config" button on the console to export your Kafka Connect configuration.
 You can then use this configuration directly to create connectors using the Kafka Connect [Rest API](#create-a-connector).
     * **Console:** On the Upstash console, navigate to the list of connectors and click the "Export Config" button for the desired connector to retrieve its configuration.
     * **REST API:** Obtain your `UPSTASH_KAFKA_REST_URL` from the Upstash cluster page accessible at Upstash Console: [https://console.upstash.com/kafka](https://console.upstash.com/kafka).
       * Retrieve all connector configurations:
       ```bash
       curl UPSTASH_KAFKA_REST_URL/connect/config -u UPSTASH_KAFKA_REST_USERNAME:UPSTASH_KAFKA_REST_PASSWORD
       ```
       * To get a config of a specific connector:
       ```
       curl UPSTASH_KAFKA_REST_URL/connect/config/CONNECTOR_NAME -u UPSTASH_KAFKA_REST_USERNAME:UPSTASH_KAFKA_REST_PASSWORD
       ```

-### 4. Finalize Migration
+4. **Finalize Migration**
   * After successfully migrating a connector, you can safely delete it from the Upstash console.
   * If you're using Upstash's [Terraform](https://registry.terraform.io/providers/upstash/upstash) or  [Pulumi](https://www.pulumi.com/registry/packages/upstash/) providers, you should also destroy the corresponding resources within those providers.